brunogagana-gif/Gagana-K/README.md

 # Gagana-K

-My first GitHub repository for learning and practice
+This is my first GitHub repository.
+I am learning how to use GitHub and upload projects.